 “Deep work like script-writing requires a certain level of concentration that you can only achieve through long periods of uninterrupted focus.”

 Going through the process of auditioning and negotiating rates with actors can be time-consuming and sometimes expensive.
 Instead, consider screening for talent in your office!
-They’re far more accessible and authentic on screen — just make sure you get approval from the powers that be to pull these people away from their day-to-day work for a set period of time before you start shooting.
+Current employees are far more accessible and authentic on screen — just make sure you get approval from the powers that be to pull these people away from their day-to-day work for a set period of time before you start shooting.

 If you’re afraid your internal casting call won’t attract enough talent, don’t fret.
 People love switching up their daily routines, especially to participate in something fun and creative like a video series.
 Some of your coworkers might have a background in or a passion for acting that you may be surprised to find out about!
 While working with non-actors certainly has its challenges, it’s still a great way to make your content instantly relatable.